 8.30 AM - 5.00 PM Monday to Friday

-Third Space Learning have been selected to continue as an approved Tuition Partner this year and thousands of pupils across the country are currently receiving subsidised tuition from Third Space Learning tutors.
+Third Space Learning have been selected to continue as an approved Tuition Partner for the 2021/22 year and thousands of pupils across the country are currently receiving subsidised tuition from Third Space Learning tutors.

 We needed a way to help mitigate the impact lockdown had on attainment.
 Partially funded through the National Tutoring Programme, we are very impressed with how well our pupils have responded to Third Space Learning.
 Feedback from pupils, teachers and parents clearly shows that it is having a measurable academic impact, and the change in pupils' confidence is clear too.

 Tim White, Assistant Headteacher, Morland Primary School, Ipswich